impostorsguides/impostorsguides.github.io/rbenv/0-d-content.md

 ## Passing flags to `[`

-If we’re looking for docs on a flag that we’re supposed to pass to a certain command, we can usually find those docs inside the docs for the command itself.
+If we're looking for docs on a flag that we're supposed to pass to a certain command, we can usually find those docs inside the docs for the command itself.
 In this case, I search for `-n` in the `man` page for `test`:

 <p style="text-align: center">
   <img src="/assets/images/man-test-n.png" width="70%" alt="Documentation for the `test` command's `-n` flag">